 Rights and Responsibilities

-Focus question: What is a citizen's responsibility to participate in civil society?
+What is a citizen's responsibility to participate in civil society?

-This lesson will clarify that true rights must be guaranteed by the Bill of Rights.
-Students will examine the importance of protecting these rights, as well as decide if and when it is appropriate to limit rights.
-This lesson will also provide the opportunity to examine how nonprofits preserve and promote guaranteed rights.
+This lesson clarifies that true rights are guaranteed by the Bill of Rights.
+Participants discuss the importance of protecting these rights, and if and when it is ever appropriate to limit rights.
+We learn that one role of nonprofits is to preserve and promote guaranteed rights.

-This lesson will examine the connection between the five basic guaranteed rights in the Bill of Rights and their corresponding responsibilities.
-This lesson will introduce sources of responsibilities and allow students the opportunity to predict consequences of fulfilling or not fulfilling responsibilities connected to their rights.
+This lesson examines the connections between the five basic guaranteed rights in the Bill of Rights and their corresponding responsibilities.
+Participants explore the natual consequences of fulfilling, or not fulfilling, responsibilities connected to their rights.

-This lesson will emphasize the importance of voluntary action for the common welfare based upon student understanding of one's rights and the corresponding responsibility to protect them.
+This lesson emphasizes the importance of voluntary action for the common good based upon student understanding of one's rights and the corresponding responsibility to protect them.